 It started slowly, but honestly and built quickly over the first 12 hours or so until about 18 hours in the drums and singing started their refrain, their reassuring and enveloping chant, and, well, the uptight Americans started melting into one or many of the griefs they carry.
 There were tears, moaning, rage.
 Really, description is futile, as using words to describe the smell of Jasmine.

-I can say, it was utterly arresting and life changing, soul restoring and sanctity building.
 Sobonfu tells us that in Africa, grieving goes on almost perpetually from village to village.
 If you need to grieve, you needn’t wait, just catch the ritual in a neighboring village.
 She says that those who do not grieve end up misdirecting their grief onto others.
 Tears are the cleansing waters that restore sanctity to our souls.
-Without the flow of tears each and every one of us risks alienation, indifference, aggression and apathy.

-According to Sobonfu, grief is not personal, but communal.
-When we allow for grieving we create healthy vibrant and free communities.
+According to Sobonfu, when we allow for grieving we create healthy vibrant and free communities.
 I, for one, felt a deep sense of relief and joy as a result of my participation in the Grief Ritual.
-It was as if I were a child being held after a fall while the tears flow and flow.